 Note that the view of women described above is a pagan view of women since it does not come from God.
 The godly/Christian view of women is as follows.

-- Woman have equal value and worth as men
+- Women have equal value and worth as men

 - Women are not inferior or subordinate to men

-- Women are not designed to merely meet the needs of her husband or to serve him.
+- Women are not designed to merely meet the needs of their husbands or to serve them.

 Godly view of Women

-To understand the contrast between the godly and pagan view of women, we only need to examine the creation and the fall as revealed in Genesis.
+To understand the contrast between the godly and pagan views of women, we only need to examine the creation and the fall as revealed in Genesis.

 There are some important things to notice here.
 First, God made them male and female in his image.
 The word “man” here comes from the Hebrew word, Adam, and it means rosy and refers to humans in general.
 I believe the feminist movement has robbed us of the proper interpretation of the Bible so that the feminist agenda is propagated.
 We also note that the male and female were given dominion over God’s creation on the earth.
 There was nothing from God’s original design that the male was superior to the female or that the woman was to serve the man (male).
 See also Genesis 5:1-2 to see how God created man as male and female.
 Let’s look at another very important passage in this regard.

-And the LORD God said, “It is not good that man should be alone; I will make him a helper comparable to him.”
-Genesis 2:18 (NKJV)
+Genesis 2:18 (NKJV) — 18 And the Lord God said, “It is not good that man should be alone; I will make him a helper comparable to him.”

-Therefore a man shall leave his father and mother and be joined to his wife, and they shall become one flesh.
-Genesis 2:24 (NKJV)
+Genesis 2:24 (NKJV) — 24 Therefore a man shall leave his father and mother and be joined to his wife, and they shall become one flesh.

 We see in the passages above that first, God created the woman so that the man would not be alone.
 She would be a helper to him and be compatible with him.
 The second passage above is very important when we consider headship and the view of women.
 It reveals that the husband and wife are to be united and form one flesh.
 They were to be one.
 One cannot dominate oneself and surely a husband cannot dominate his wife if they are one.

-Now, lets look at one more passage of Scripture that I believe will shed light on why men oppress women and the pagan view of women is so prevalent.
+Now, let us look at one more passage of Scripture that I believe will shed light on why men oppress women and the pagan view of women is so prevalent.

-To the woman He said: “I will greatly multiply your sorrow and your conception; In pain you shall bring forth children; Your desire shall be for your husband, And he shall rule over you.”
-Genesis 3:16 (NKJV)
+Genesis 3:16 (NKJV) — 16 To the woman He said: “I will greatly multiply your sorrow and your conception; In pain you shall bring forth children; Your desire shall be for your husband, And he shall rule over you.”

 Galatians 3:28 tells us that gender is irrelevant to God.
 As truly spiritual beings (that have a body to live in a physical world), there is no gender.
 We never read in the Bible about a male or female angel.
 Again, the feminist and liberal agendas have clouded the understanding of words that we normally use to denote gender but are sometimes not used that way in Scripture.
 For example, we call God our father, but he is not male.
 The feminists and liberals don’t understand that the Hebrew/Greek word used in that context is referring to Gob being the source of all life, not male ancestry.